AmirEfi/Cyber-Security-course/README.md

-# Cyber-Security-Course
+# Cyber-Security-course
-## Fundamentals of Cyber Security Course - Spring 2024
+## Fundamentals of Cyber Security course - Spring 2024
 This repository is for practical homework in the Cyber Security course.

 HW1: a Covert Channel (C2).